alekhya-kalidindi/aws-ml-water-prediction-season-analysis/README.md

 **Decision Making**

-To decide whether the seasons are affecting the water consumption, we analyzed the data and made predictions.
-To implement this, we applied various machine learning algorithms using Cloud9 for Python coding.
-We used the Python SDK to implement and evaluate the performance of different models, including Gradient Boosting, Decision Tree, and KNN.
+To decide whether the seasons are affecting the water consumption, the data is analyzed and predictions are made.
+To implement this, various machine learning algorithms are applied using Cloud9 for Python coding.
+Python SDK is used to implement and evaluate the performance of different models, including Gradient Boosting, Decision Tree, and KNN.

-We used 3 features - 'season', 'tds #', '# days' to predict the target - 'charge range'.
-We chose data from specified years for training and testing, such that the testing and training years have less time difference.
+Three features - 'season', 'tds #', '# days' are used to predict the target - 'charge range'.
+Data from specified years are selected for training and testing, such that the testing and training years have less time difference.
 The train data is taken from years -2013, 2014, 2016, 2017,2018, 2019, 2020, 2022 and the test data is taken from 2015, 2018, 2021, 2023.
-We divided the data such that 75% of the data is allocated for training and 25% of the allocated to testing, to predict the ‘Charge Range’.
+The data is divided such that 75% of the data is allocated for training and 25% of the allocated to testing, to predict the ‘Charge Range’.

 Commands to install modules in Cloud9
 ```